- Become genuinely interested in other people

 Basically, here is how their scam works: The Board of Directors at a public company sets the pay for each CEO.… read more “Overpaid CEO’s Stealing From Shareholders”

 A fictional job applicant’s information conglomerated from my actual experiences with people over time (client’s employees and pre-skills test CT employees):

 - “I get bored after six to nine months of work and quit every job I’ve had”.

 - “The gap in my resume was six months I spent in a drunken stupor in my bedroom”.

 - “I hate people and will drive out any team members you assign to work with me”.

 I’ve been reading a very fascinating book, “Sapiens”, that has really helped me to think about things we humans take as absolutes in a new light.
 Concepts that we assume to be concrete real things… really just don’t exist except in our own imaginations.
-Everything from justice to money to laws to human rights to religion to politics are invented by human beings.
-People are so adamant they are real… just because they aren’t.
+Everything from justice to money to laws to human rights to religion to politics are invented by human beings.… read more “There is no justice”